Bounds for Permutation Arrays under Kendall Tau Metric: Introduction

 Vijayakumaran \cite{Vijayakumaran} showed several lower bounds for $P(5,d)$ and $P(6,d)$ using integer linear programming.
-Buzaglo and Etzion \cite{buzaglo} showed many new bounds, including that $P(7,3) \ge 588$ using two permutation representatives and a set of permutations generated by specific automorphism operations.
+Buzaglo and Etzion \cite{buzaglo} showed many new bounds, including $P(7,3) \ge 588$ using two permutation representatives and a set of permutations generated by specific automorphism operations.
 We also show results using automorphisms, namely those given in Table \ref{Automorphism}.
-Details of these automorphisms are shown in Section 4.
+Details of these automorphisms are given in Section 4 with additional details in an appendix.

-We also used other programs to compute good lower bounds: \begin{enumerate} \item Programs which find a maximum size clique in a graph. \item Programs which combine randomness with a Greedy approach. \end{enumerate}

-That is, the first constructs a graph with a node for each permutation on n symbols and an edge connecting two nodes whose permutations are at Kendall-$\tau$ distance at least $d$.
-The set of nodes (permutations) in a maximum size clique in this graph is a $(n,d)$-PA.
-The second initially chooses randomly a specified size set of permutations at pairwise Kendall-$\tau$ distance $d$, and then proceeds through all remaining permutations in lexicographic order and adds them to the set if they have Kendall-$\tau$ distance at least $d$.
+We also used other programs to compute good lower bounds: \begin{enumerate} \item {\em Maximum Clique}.
+Let $G_{n,d}=(S_n,E)$ be a graph where two nodes are connected by an edge if the corresponding permutations are at Kendall-$\tau$ distance at least $d$.
+A clique in $G_{n,d}$ is an $(n,d)$-array.
+Compute $P(n,d)$ as the maximum size of a clique in $G_{n,d}$. \item {\em Random Greedy}.
+Choose a random $(n,d)$-array of small size (1-5).
+Proceed through all remaining permutations in lexicographic order and add them to the set if they have Kendall-$\tau$ distance at least $d$. \end{enumerate}

 In Tables \ref{Automorphism} and \ref{Random} are given sporadic results obtained by these techniques.
 Blank positions in our tables signify other papers have the best lower bounds known {\it e.g.} \cite{buzaglo}, \cite{Vijayakumaran}.
-All other lower bounds we give are larger than previous lower bounds, except for the two noted in Table \ref{Automorphism}.
+All other lower bounds we give are larger than the previous lower bounds, except for the two noted in Table \ref{Automorphism}.

 In \cite{bm-cpec-10} Barg and Mazumdar described their Theorem 4.5, which is given below:

 \begin{theorem} \cite{bm-cpec-10} Let $m = ((n - 2)^{t+1} - 1)/(n - 3)$, where $n - 2$ is a prime power.
 Then \end{theorem}